SyncfusionExamples/how-to-create-and-customize-nodes-in-the-angular-diagram-component/README.md

 A quick start Angular project that shows how to create a node and different types of node shapes in an Angular Diagram.
 This project includes a code snippet to create a node programmatically and using the drawing tool.
 It also includes a code snippet to create different types of node shapes like text, image, path, HTML template, etc.

-Refer to the node documentation on the Syncfusion Angular Diagram component: https://ej2.syncfusion.com/angular/documentation/diagram/nodes
+Refer to the node documentation on the Syncfusion&reg; Angular Diagram component: https://ej2.syncfusion.com/angular/documentation/diagram/nodes

 Check out this online node example of the Angular Diagram component: